google/WebFundamentals/src/content/en/updates/2019/05/desynchronized.md

 ## Supported canvas types

 The first parameter passed to `getContext()` is the `contextType`.
-If you're already familliar with `getContext()` you're no doubt wondering if anything other than '2d' context types are supported.
+If you're already familiar with `getContext()` you're no doubt wondering if anything other than '2d' context types are supported.
 The table below shows the context types that support `desynchronized`.